What Muscles Do Kettlebell Swings Work?

 Try doing swings every other day to start and then graduating to two days on, one day off.
 Eventually, you'll reach a place where you feel comfortable enough to limit rest days to once or twice a week, and from there, your progress will naturally lead you into a daily routine.

 If you're in search of a kettlebell, look no further than Tru Grit.
-Our selection of premium kettlebells are perfect for your daily dose of kettlebell swings, and we'd be thrilled to be a part of your fitness journey!
+Our selection of premium kettlebells and kettlebell sets are perfect for your daily dose of kettlebell swings, and we'd be thrilled to be a part of your fitness journey!